Arthur Schopenhauer — "The world is hell, and men are on the one hand the tormented souls and on the ot…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The greatest happiness is not to be born."
+"The greatest happiness for man is to escape the necessity of being born."

 German philosopher of pessimism whose The World as Will and Representation (1819) defined the suffering-and-renunciation tradition.
 Closely associated with Immanuel Kant (the system Schopenhauer built on and revised).
 For an intellectual contrast, see G.W.F.
 Hegel, German Idealist of the rational unfolding of Spirit — Schopenhauer scheduled his Berlin lectures opposite Hegel's and spent decades attacking Hegel's optimistic system as deliberately mystifying nonsense — the foundational rivalry of 19th-century German philosophy.